 By Ryan Ashton

-Traditionally, an employee will receive pay through paper checks to be deposited into a bank account or via direct bank deposits–these are time-consuming, impersonal, and – frankly – dated processes.
+Traditionally, an employee received their pay via paper checks to be deposited into a bank account or via direct bank deposits–these are time-consuming, impersonal, and – frankly – dated processes.
 What’s more, paydays have historically operated on a monthly, bi-weekly, or weekly cadence.
-However, the evolution of technology and changing worker preferences have opened today’s workforce to a range of pay options.
-Leading the charge for a new modern way of getting paid out are digital wallets, with 53% of consumers saying they use digital wallets more often than traditional payment methods.
-However, despite high acceptance by workers, even digital wallets have seen slow adoption by organizations.
+But this doesn’t meet the needs of the modern worker.

+The evolution of technology and changing worker preferences have opened today’s workforce to a range of pay options.
 Ushering in a new era of payroll operations is crucial in meeting the needs of increasingly diverse workers.
-This is where the concept of pay optionality enters the equation.
+This is where the concept of same day pay enters the equation.

-Pay Optionality Transforming the Payroll Industry
+Same Say Pay Transforming the Payroll Industry

-Benefits of Pay Optionality to Employees
+Benefits of Same Day Pay to Employees

 One unexpected bill, a dead car battery, or an emergency childcare cost could be a breaking point for an employee.
-In fact, 60% of U.S. employees live paycheck to paycheck.
+In fact, 66% of U.S. employees live paycheck to paycheck.
 We don’t always know the personal lives of others, and we can’t assume where people stand with their finances.
 Granting employees access to their hard-earned money can reduce financial stress, whether for regular or unforeseen expenses–more on how this can significantly impact a company below.

 On the other hand, an estimated 4.5% of U.S. households–approximately 5.9 million people–were “unbanked” in 2021 because of distrust in financial institutions or because they didn’t meet minimum balance requirements.
 Options for payroll that include operating independently from traditional banks can open up financial opportunities for a broader segment of the workforce that may be unbanked or underbanked.